cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [2023-11-28 08:56:32] [DEBG] 	0x0000d233 = 0xff                                # store value of memory 0x0000d233 (initial access)
 [...]
 ```
-The initial values of register (`states:entry:regs:`) and memory locations (`states:entry:mems:`) are stored, so that they can later be set in the symbolic context.
-This is needed so that the symbolic execution engine uses the correct concrete values.
+The initial values of register (`states:entry:regs:`) and memory locations (`states:entry:mems:`)
+are stored, so that they can later be set in the symbolic context.
+This is needed so that the
+symbolic execution engine uses the correct concrete values.

-The collected information is stored in the `circled.yaml` file, i.e. the file is updated as shown below:
+The collected information (instructions and initial values) is stored in the `circled.yaml` file,
+i.e. the file is updated as shown below:
 ```
 [...]
 instructions: